How to Start Over After a Flood or Fire (Natural or Unnatural Disaster)

 - DIVIDERS.
 As many as you need to compartmentalize the spaces in your home.

 - BOX.
 Whether it’s a simple cardboard one or a pretty one, a box that is approx 18×18 will be SUPER handy for all of your samples.
 This is their home, make sure they sleep there every nite so you aren’t searching hell’s half-acre every day for bits n’ pieces scattered around.

 - Three pens that live in your binder or in your box.

 - A flask – fill as needed.

 TIP: Get a bright coloured binder/box so that it is easy to see whether you are at home, in the car or at a store.

 Trust me, this will save a lot of stress and time.
 EVERY area/room in your home should have its own divided section in the binder (main living areas/bathrooms/bedrooms) and you can divide it even more from there if you’re super anal like me.

 HOWEVER, the most important page in your binder will be the very first page – The Master Page.
-On this page, you’ll have a list of each room and under each room, you’ll have a list of the products that you need to choose.
+On this page, you’ll have a list of each room and under each room and a list of the products/finishes you need to choose.
 When you’ve made a FINAL choice, you will put the details re: product name/number/price/supplier.